SingularSound/openbbm/README.md

 ### Building

-Ensure in QtCreator, that you are using the `clang` compiler for C++ for your Qt5 Kit.
+Specify that you are using the `clang` compiler for C++:

+    $ qmake bbmanager.pro -spec linux-clang && make qmake_all

+And then build:

-    $ qmake bbmanager.pro && make clean && make all
+    make clean && make all

 It will produce the `BBManagerLean/BBManagerLean`.